yarenska/kubernetes-notes/services.md

             .
 ```

-Here in the spec part, we have the Pod definition having 2 containers (1 being the side container).
+Here in the spec part, we have the Pod definition that has 2 containers (1 being the side container).

 And assuming that we have a Service definition: